danielrriggs/danielrriggs.github.io/content/Knowledge and Mind.md

 When we ask "why is that person successful & I'm not?"
 The answers we give are things like "I'm not motivated / disciplined", or "I'm lazy".
 These are umbrella terms.
 They're unsophisticated ways of us looking from the outside at someone and saying "that's the reason".
 It's like saying lightening is caused by Zeus.
 The Zeus of today is discipline, laziness, and motivation.

 If we want to understand what makes someone successful, all we have to do is ask them & listen to them; that will give us the answer.
 The [[Linguistic cortex]] is what helps us choose words.
 When successful people are asked how they change their lives (like an alcoholic who sobers up), they'll say things like, "I woke up one day and I realized; I just knew; I discovered, ... etc." The words which they use are not words of motivation, discipline, or energy.
-They use words of ***knowledge***.
+They use words of ***[[Vidya|knowledge]]***.
 In [[Addiction]], it isn't the people who *want* (desire) to be sober more that are able to do it.
 The first week or two of getting sober, the desires to relapse are way stronger than the person who isn't sober.
 The answer isn't in desire.
 The answer is in knowledge.

 [[Jnana]] isn't transmissible.
 It's the difference between being in love & reading a romance novel.
 The yogis believed that [[Jnana]] is closer to the [[Truth]] than [[Vidya]].
 No amount of objective knowledge will give you the taste of a strawberry. [[Jnana]] is about understanding.
 There are no books or podcasts about [[Jnana]].
 All we can do is make books & podcasts about [[Vidya]].
 And this is why people who don't get better, don't get better.
 Subjective understanding that creates behavioral change which transforms you as a person cannot be put down into any kind of medium.